Brad Woods Digital Garden

 geometry.setAttribute("aMyAttribute", new THREE.BufferAttribute(values, 1))

-Access the value in the shader using keyword in.
+Then access the value within the shader using keyword in:

 vertexShader.glsl